 Hi, I’m Mike.

 I teach workshops about science and engineering.
 I’m also a big camera geek who loves to capture the interesting things in life on film and video.
+Thanks for looking at my work — I hope you drop a note to say hello.

 My RRAT highlight reel